MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/onprem-upgrade-os.md

 1. If your new farm/instance endpoint differs from the old farm/instance endpoint, be sure to update the endpoint in Microsoft Dynamics Lifecycle Services (LCS) by selecting the **Update Settings** option and setting the **ADFS OpenID metadata endpoint** field to the new value.

-1. If your new farm/instance identifier differs from the old farm/instance identifier you will need to update the user info table so it reflects the new configuration.
-Starting with version 2.17.0 of the infrastructure scripts you can run the following command from one of your AOS nodes to automatically update and regenerate the configuration of each user.
+1. If your new farm/instance identifier differs from the old farm/instance identifier, you must update the user info table so that it reflects the new configuration.
+As of version 2.17.0 of the infrastructure scripts, you can run the following command from one of your AOS nodes to automatically update and regenerate the configuration of each user.

     ```powershell
     .\Reset-SID.ps1 -AxsfCodePath 'C:\ProgramData\SF\AOS_13\Fabric\work\Applications\AXSFType_App184\AXSF.Code.1.0.20190902'